-The most important and most frequently used screens of The NVX200 Navigator are the two screens with the map (Map screen and Cockpit screen).
-They are similar in look and in possible controls but are optimized for different uses.
+The most important and most frequently used screens of Touch & Go Navigator are the two screens with the map (Map screen and Cockpit screen).
+They are similar in look and in possible controls but are optimised for different uses.
 The map they display is common.
 The elements of the map are described here.
 For the controls and special functions of the two map screens see 4.5.

-The current version of The NVX200 Navigator is primarily intended for land navigation.
-That is why maps in The NVX200 Navigator look similar to paper roadmaps (when using daytime colors and 2D map mode).
-However, The NVX200
+The current version of Touch & Go Navigator is primarily intended for land navigation.
+That is why maps in Touch & Go Navigator look similar to paper roadmaps (when using daytime colours and 2D map mode).
+However, Touch & Go